matt-aya/Course_Project_Getting_and_Cleaning_Data/README.md

 The data linked represent data collected from the accelerometers from the Samsung Galaxy S smartphone.

-Download and unzip the from here...
+1. Download and unzip the from here...

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You need to copy the run_analysis.R into the same directory created from unzipping the previous link.
+2. You need to copy the run_analysis.R into the same directory created from unzipping the previous link.

 directory name is "UCI HAR Dataset"

+3. in your Rstudio, set your working directory to where u unziped "UCI HAR Dataset"

+now you can start going through the script.

 ...The way the script works :